 It’s a great village to stroll around, explore the ancient church and paths that skirt the northern side, around the back of the vineyard.
 Full details can be found on each Shoreham walk page.
 The Darent Valley path itself, which the walks here take in stretches of, is 19 miles long, starts by Sevenoaks station and ends at Dartford, as the river enters the Thames.
 So that’ll take awhile.

-The great eight Shoreham walks
+The sublime nine Shoreham walks

 - Shoreham circular 3.5 miles (western side of valley)